December 31, 2011

 Facilities:

-A State of Illinois grant of $900,000, as well as forgiveness of loans, enabled many needed behind-the-scenes repairs and upgrades to the building, overseen by the Cleveland firm Westlake Reed Leskosky (then called van Dijk Pace Westlake Architects, later acquired in 2018 by DLR Group), whose portfolio includes the restorations of Indianapolis' Circle Theatre and Rockford's Coronado Theatre.
-Decorative restoration of selected lobby panels was begun by Evergreene Painting Studios (now known as EverGreene Architectural Arts, Inc.) in April 2000, to provide an idea of how the theatre would look after restoration.
+In 1999, a State of Illinois grant of $900,000 and forgiveness of loans enabled many needed behind-the-scenes repairs and upgrades to the building, overseen by the Cleveland firm Westlake Reed Leskosky (then called van Dijk Pace Westlake Architects, acquired in 2018 by DLR Group).
+Decorative restoration of selected lobby panels was begun by Evergreene Painting Studios (now EverGreene Architectural Arts, Inc.) in April 2000, to show how the theatre would look after restoration.
 Additionally, extensive work was begun in order to provide new lobby and restroom facilities, as well as to upgrade those remaining from 1921.

 Media: